 UNIGINE has no built-in baking tool for AO, nonetheless, it is possible to apply an additional ambient occlusion texture generated using third-party software in the mesh_base material settings.

 Audio and Video#

-In Unity software, Audio Source components play back Audio Clips.
+In Unity software, Audio Source components play back Audio Clip assets.
 There must be an Audio Listener component, usually attached to the main camera by default, to make the sounds audible.
 The Spatial Blend parameter of the Audio Source component allows controlling the blending between 2D and 3D spatial sound.

 UNIGINE supports HRTF (Head Related Transfer Function) out of the box, so imitation of surround sound for stereo headsets is close to real life.

-Just like Reverb Zones in Unity software, UNIGINE's Sound Reverb objects represent reverberation zones where ambient sound effect appears provided the player is within the zone.
+Just like Reverb Zone in Unity software, UNIGINE's Sound Reverb nodes represent reverberation zones where ambient sound effect appears provided the player is within the zone.
 With fine-tuned parameters a reverberation zone correctly reproduces the way the sound is reflected from surfaces, forming three main components: